High humidity is fundamental for a functioning terrarium.

 For those who love a technical solution, there are fully automated terrarium temperature and humidity controllers on the market.

-When combined with a mister and a fan, the Zoo Med HygroTherm is capable of regulating most terrarium conditions.
+For example, when combined with a mister and a fan, the REPTI ZOO EZ Smart Thermo-Hygrostat Timer Controller seems to be capable of regulating most terrarium conditions.

 Over to You